davidnewman-shopify/github-slideshow/_posts/0000-01-02-davidnewman-shopify.md

 layout: slide
 title: "welcome to the second slide!"
 ---
-This is some new text from David Newman
+This is some new text from David Newman <br />
 Use the left arrow to go back!